NexiusTailer/Nex-AC/README.md

   * acid - ID of the anti-cheat
   * enable - 1 to enable/0 to disable

+Added in v1.3:

+IsAntiCheatEnabled(acid)

+ Use to check enable/disable one of the anti-cheats
+* acid - ID of the anti-cheat
+* Return 1 (true) if enabled or 0 (false) if disabled

+IsAntiCheatEnabledForPlayer(acid, playerid)

+ Use to check enable/disable one of the anti-cheats for a particular player
+* acid - ID of the anti-cheat
+* playerid - ID of the player who needs for check enable/disable the anti-cheat
+* Return 1 (true) if enabled or 0 (false) if disabled

 #Multilingual:
 The script can be configured at any of the available languages.
 To do this, just download the link the desired localization, save it in a directory with the main include (nex_ac.inc) and recompile your script.